Rufshod/Statistical_Analysis_Alexander_Andersson/Lab/cars_assignment.md

 ```
 ![image.png](mean_graph.png)

 From what we can see from the above graph newer cars shown in green are more fuel efficient than the older ones shown in blue.
-The new mean is also 3.736 units more efficient than the older cars mean.
+### Important note.
+A lower value for Fuel Consumption is preferred
 This is a rather small sample size if we compare it to all cars manufacured during this time.
 So I will calculate the true means by using a 95 % confidence interval.
 This will show that the sample mean is true to reality.

 ```py